You never realize how noisy the world actually is, until you first starting learning how to soundproof a room.

 2. Use a Laptop Stand

-Which elevates the computer up off the table, allowing air to flow beneath.
+With a laptop stand, the computer up off the table, allowing air to flow beneath and keep things cool.

-The fan still engages from time-to-time, but not nearly as often.
+The fans still engage from time-to-time, but not as often and not as fast.

 3. Get an Isobox

-The Isobox, pictured to the right, is a high-end rack that solves a number of problems that standard studio racks don’t address.
+The Isobox, pictured to the right, is a high-end rack which solves a number of different problems.

-To tackle the problem of computer noise, it has a soundproof enclosure that protects against overheating with a silent cooling fan, and an alarm that alerts you in the event of any problems.
+For the noise problem, it has a soundproof enclosure that protects against overheating with a silent cooling fan, and an alarm that alerts you of any problems.